Witness: Navy SEAL called dead prisoner an 'ISIS dirtbag' | New Country 923

 “This was just an ISIS dirtbag,” Dille said Gallagher told the group.

-Gallagher said the next time he did something similar, it would be out of their sight, Dille said.

-The testimony came on the second day of Gallagher’s court-martial in a case that has drawn the attention of President Donald Trump and revealed a rare break in secrecy from those in the elite special forces.

-Defense lawyer Tim Parlatore questioned Dille about why he never confronted Gallagher or reported him to superiors until a year after they returned from deployment.
+Defense lawyer Tim Parlatore questioned why Dille never confronted Gallagher or reported him to superiors until after deployment.
+Parlatore also accused Dille, Miller and other officers who discussed concerns about Gallagher in a chat room of coordinating a campaign to oust Gallagher.

-Dille said the allegations were serious and he wanted to “be prepared for the angry mob to come knocking,” referring to conservative news media and older SEALs who maintain their silence.

-Parlatore accused Dille of using a group text to coordinate other troops to report Gallagher to superiors.
-He asked Dille if he was concerned other SEALs would change their stories.

 “My truth is watertight, Mr. Parlatore,” Dille said.

-Dille also said that he believed Gallagher had fired at Iraqi civilians from a sniper’s position several times, including an instance on Father’s Day 2017 when an old man was shot by the Tigris River.
+Dille also said that he also believed Gallagher had fired at Iraqi civilians from a sniper’s position several times, including an instance on June 18, 2017, when an old man was shot by the Tigris River.

 Dille was also a sniper and was near Gallagher during the shootings but didn’t see him pull the trigger.